internet law and emerging tech: resources

 LawFare: The national security law and policy blog of The Lawfare Institute (in cooperation with Brookings).

 Treatises, Guides and Casebooks:

 E-Commerce & Internet Law: Treatise with Forms (Ian C. Ballon; West Publishing; multi-volume set; )

-Advertising & Marketing Law: Cases and Materials, 3rd edition (2016) (kindle edition (two volumes)) (paperback and pdf versions also available) by Professors Eric Goldman (Santa Clara University School of Law; High Tech Law Institute) and Rebecca Tushnet (Georgetown University Law Center).
-Professors Goldman and Tushnet also provide additional resources (e.g., course syllabi, exams, sample exam answers, etc.) at the Technology & Marketing Law Blog.
+Advertising & Marketing Law: Cases and Materials, 4th edition (2018) (kindle edition; pdf and epub versions also available) by Professors Eric Goldman (Santa Clara University School of Law; High Tech Law Institute) and Rebecca Tushnet (Georgetown University Law Center).
+Professors Goldman and Tushnet also provide additional resources (e.g., course syllabi, exams, sample exam answers, etc.) at this link.